apache/flink/docs/libs/gelly_guide.md

 * <strong>Messaging</strong>:  produce the messages that a vertex will send to other vertices.
 * <strong>Value Update</strong>: update the vertex value using the received messages.

-Gelly wraps Flink's [Spargel API](spargel_guide.html) to provide methods for vertex-centric iterations.
+Gelly provides methods for vertex-centric iterations.
 The user only needs to implement two functions, corresponding to the phases above: a `VertexUpdateFunction`, which defines how a vertex will update its value based on the received messages and a `MessagingFunction`, which allows a vertex to send out messages for the next superstep.
 These functions and the maximum number of iterations to run are given as parameters to Gelly's `runVertexCentricIteration`.
 This method will execute the vertex-centric iteration on the input Graph and return a new Graph, with updated vertex values.

 A vertex-centric iteration can be extended with information such as the total number of vertices, the in degree and out degree.